levmikhalev/JDBC/README.md

 # En
 Hello.

-This web-application, it's designed to work with MySQL database, and I'm still working on it, yep.
+This is a web-application, it's designed to work with MySQL database, and I'm still working on it, yep.

 List of used technologies:
 Java, Maven, Tomcat, JDBC, MySQL, Servlet, JSP, HTML, CSS, Bootstrap.